JanneSickert/Path-converter/README.md

 # Path-converter
-Simple string processing program to convert backslashes into slashes and vice versa.
+Simple string processing program to convert backslashes into slashes.